Using Google Photos Will Be The Best Decision You’ve Ever Made

 Backing Up Photos/Videos

 Google Photos will back up everything you tell it to, automatically.
 By default it’ll back up your camera roll (so any photos or videos you take), which is the real lifesaver here.
 This feature alone is worth using Google Photos in my opinion.
 For example, as I’m walking around downtown and taking pictures, they’re backed up immediately due to all the free WiFi (and Shaw Open).
-If something happens to my phone, everything will be safe and sound in the cloud.
+If something happens to my phone, everything will be safe and sound in my butt.
 Or, after you come home from a day out taking pictures of something, you just need to connect to your home network and everything will be backed up.
 You can also set Google Photos to monitor and backup other folders (such as a screenshots folder).

 There are some settings you’ll want to know about.